 Climbing Power to a Resounding Failure

-Despite that, the rise of political Islamists to the top of political and legislative powers, in 2012, was not challenged by any one.
+Despite that, the rise of political Islamists to the top of political and legislative powers, in 2012, was not challenged by anyone.
 The military and the liberal activists had no choice but to swallow their defeat and accept the new statuesque.
 If the military challenged the ascendance of Islamists to presidential and legislative powers, Egypt would have been exposed to a huge national security threat.
-Legitimately, military’s worst fear, during the aftermath of the 2011 revolution, was to see Egypt sliding into the same tragic Arab Spring scenario of Syria, Libya, or Yemen.
-Likewise, the young liberal activists’ worst fear was to see Egypt retouring back to being a dictatorship under one of Mubarak’s political associates, in case they opposed or challenged the results of the elections.
+Legitimately, the military’s worst fear, during the aftermath of the 2011 revolution, was to see Egypt sliding into the same tragic Arab Spring scenario as Syria, Libya, or Yemen.
+Likewise, the young liberal activists’ worst fear was to see Egypt returning to being a dictatorship under one of Mubarak’s political associates, in case they opposed or challenged the results of the elections.

 However, within only a few months of Islamists’ disappointing performance in parliament and presidency, the grassroots Egyptians realized the huge mistake they committed and became determined to fix it.
-Within only one year, Egyptians lost their patience over Muslim Brotherhood’s discriminative beliefs and actions against women and Coptic Christians, in addition to Morsi’s resounding failure in running state affairs or improving the economy.
-By June 2013, on the first anniversary of Morsi’s election as president, the Egyptian people, aided with the military, overthrow the Muslim Brotherhood out of the power that they sneaked to, at a critical moment of state weakness.
+Within only one year, Egyptians lost their patience over the Muslim Brotherhood’s discriminative beliefs and actions against women and Coptic Christians, in addition to Morsi’s resounding failure in running state affairs or improving the economy.
+By June 2013, on the first anniversary of Morsi’s election as president, the Egyptian people, aided by the military, overthrew the Muslim Brotherhood out of the power that they sneaked into, at a critical moment of state weakness.